This post may contain affiliate links. Read the full disclosure here.

 How long do fabric plant pots last?

-As I mentioned before, we’re looking at a shelf life of a couple of years before they rot, depending in what they’re made from.
+As I mentioned before, we’re looking at a shelf life of a couple of years before they rot, depending on what they’re made from.
 Soil and water are a tour de force when it comes to rotting things, so fabric pots never stood a chance.

 I do think they’d be good for planting something like seedlings if you could get fabric pots that degraded quickly or allowed roots to grow them.
 That’d be great for planting out because you wouldn’t need to a) take the seedling out of the pot and b) have to store the pot year-round.

-Can you over water in fabric plant pots?
+Can you overwater in fabric plant pots?

 Yeah.
 If I’ve learned one thing in my years of researching plant care, it’s that some people can overwater anything.
 If you have a particularly dense soil mix or simply like to water your plants a lot you can overwater a plant whatever pot it’s in.